CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Minor_Loss_Equation_Derivation.md

+# Deriving the Minor Loss Equations

 This document contains the derivation of the minor loss equation using the following image as a reference.
 The derivation begins with a slightly simplified the energy equation, in which $h_P$ and $h_T$ have been eliminated.

 ![I really don't think anyone can read this](https://github.com/AguaClara/CEE4540_DC/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Summary%20Sheets/Images/Minor%20loss%20pipe.jpg?raw=true)

 $$\frac{p_{in}}{\rho g} + {z_{in}} + \frac{V_{in}^2}{2g} = \frac{p_{out}}{\rho g} + z_{out} + \frac{V_{out}^2}{2g} + h_L$$

 Since the elevations of the 'in' and 'out' references are the same, we can eliminate $z_{in}$ and $z_{out}$.
-As we are considering such a small length of pipe, we will neglect the major losses component of head loss.
-As such, $h_L = h_e$.
+As we are considering such a small length of pipe, we will neglect the major loss component of head loss.
+Thus, $h_L = h_e$.
 The following three equations are all the same, simply rearranged to solve for $h_e$.

 $$\frac{p_{in}}{\rho g} + \frac{V_{in}^2}{2g} = \frac{p_{out}}{\rho g} + \frac{V_{out}^2}{2g} + h_e$$